mohofar/PedVision/Readme.md

 6. [License](#license)

 ## Dependencies Installation
+We used Python 3.10.12 for this project.
 To install the necessary libraries, use the `requirements.txt` file:
 ```
 pip install -r requirements.txt
 ```